Kuntilanak (2006 film): Plot

-One day, Sam breaks the rule regarding the mirror and catches a glimpse of a Kuntilanak in the process.
-Her neighbor, Mawar, who is with her boyfriend (even though males are forbidden from stepping onto the third floor), threatens to kill Sam.
-However, Sam suddenly enters a trance and chants durmo, causing her to vomit maggots and develop a strange scar, while Mawar suffers a nosebleed.
-Later, at a motel, Mawar is killed when an electric fan falls on her neck.
-The following night, Sam attempts to peek at the second floor but is harassed by a neighbor named Alfon.
-She enters a trance again and chants durmo.
-Haunted by terrifying apparitions, Alfon tries to escape but is killed in a car accident.
-In light of these recent events, Sri Sukma visits the house.
-Yanti apologizes for her foolish act of introducing durmo to Sam, although Sri Sukma insists that it is Sam's destiny to keep it.
-While reading a book about Mangkoedjiwo factory in Iwank's house, Sam spots the sentence Sing kuat sing melihara ("the strong one is the one that masters Kuntilanak").
-During a conflict with Agung, Sam chants durmo; the next day, she learns Agung has disappeared.
-She hears Agung's faint cries from the second floor.
-Sam discusses Agung's disappearance with Dinda, but misunderstands Dinda's comfort as her being attracted to Agung.
-Chanting durmo, Sam passes out when Dinda goes out to take a shower where she is killed by Kuntilanak.
+Sam eventually breaks the rule concerning the mirror and glimpses a Kuntilanak.
+Her neighbour Mawar, who is with her boyfriend despite males being forbidden on the third floor, threatens Sam.
+Sam suddenly enters a trance and chants durmo, vomiting maggots and developing a strange scar, while Mawar suffers a nosebleed.
+Later, Mawar is killed at a motel when an electric fan falls on her neck.
+The following night, Sam tries to look into the second floor but is harassed by another neighbour, Alfon.
+She again enters a trance and chants durmo.
+Terrified by apparitions, Alfon flees and dies in a car accident.

+Sri Sukma then visits the house.
+Yanti apologises for introducing Sam to durmo, but Sri Sukma insists that it is Sam's destiny to inherit it.
+While reading a book about the Mangkoedjiwo factory at Iwank's house, Sam sees the phrase Sing kuat sing melihara ("the strong one is the one who masters Kuntilanak").
+During an argument with Agung, Sam chants durmo; the next day, she discovers that he has disappeared and hears his cries from the second floor.
+She discusses his disappearance with Dinda but mistakes Dinda's attempt to comfort her for romantic interest in Agung.
+After Sam chants durmo, Dinda leaves to shower and is killed by the Kuntilanak.

-Having had enough, Sam breaks over to the second floor and finds Agung bleeding in front of the fourth mirror Dinda previously forgot to mention.
-She is confronted by Sri Sukma, who explains that the Mangkoedjiwo does indeed maintain a Kuntilanak summoned by a wangsit (a supernatural mandate) kept by their heirs, but since Sri Sukma is unable to bear children, she has chosen Sam as the next carrier of the wangsit.
-When Sam refuses, Sri Sukma chants durmo to summon Kuntilanak, though Sam counters with her own durmo, eventually winning out when Sri Sukma has nosebleed.
-Pleading Sam not to kill her, Sri Sukma says that the Kuntilanak can be stopped by removing its entrance to the living world; by breaking all mirrors.
-Sam manages to break the mirrors in her, Dinda, and Ratih's rooms, but forgets the one in the second floor long enough before Kuntilanak kills Sri Sukma.
-Two ghost children appear to take Sam, who manages to break free, only to be cornered by Kuntilanak.
-However, she continuously chants Sing kuat sing melihara until the Kuntilanak obeys and goes back to the mirror.
-The next day, Sam decides to keep the mirror so she could use it for her own deeds, disturbing Agung.
-She happily chants durmo as apparitions of Kuntilanak come out of the mirror.
+Desperate, Sam breaks into the second floor and finds Agung bleeding beside the fourth mirror, which Dinda had failed to mention.
+Sri Sukma explains that the Mangkoedjiwo heirs maintain a Kuntilanak summoned by a wangsit (a supernatural mandate), but, being unable to bear children, she has chosen Sam as its next carrier.
+When Sam refuses, Sri Sukma chants durmo to summon the Kuntilanak.
+Sam counters with her own durmo and overpowers her when Sri Sukma suffers a nosebleed.
+Sri Sukma pleads with Sam not to kill her and reveals that the Kuntilanak can be stopped by destroying its entrances into the living world: the mirrors.

+Sam breaks the mirrors in her, Dinda's and Ratih's rooms, but delays destroying the second-floor mirror, allowing the Kuntilanak to kill Sri Sukma.
+Two ghost children attempt to take Sam away, but she escapes and is cornered by the Kuntilanak.
+She repeatedly chants Sing kuat sing melihara until the Kuntilanak obeys and returns to the mirror.
+The next day, Sam chooses to keep the mirror so she can use the Kuntilanak for her own purposes, disturbing Agung.
+She happily chants durmo as Kuntilanak apparitions emerge from the mirror.